 The Competition Floor:

-- Only competitors and their models may enter the competition arena.
+- Only competitors and their client / model may enter the competition arena.
 Any other person entering the arena must obtain permission from the organiser or floor judges.

 - Competitors will be allowed to set up their tools and products during the competition briefing.
 All kit boxes and bags (other than personal handbags that should be placed under the chairs) will be moved to the back wall of the arena.
 They will not be left at the bed.